Understanding The Stages Of Grief And Loss And Ways To Cope

 Shock

 The shock stage often precedes denial and represents the immediate reaction to the loss.
 Shock can manifest as numbness, disbelief, or difficulty processing what has happened.
-This stage is the body's natural response to protect an individual from the initial impact of the loss.
+This stage is the body's natural response to defend an individual from the initial impact of the loss.
 During this stage, individuals might be emotionally paralyzed or detached from reality.
 This phase can last from a few moments to several days, depending on the individual and the nature of the loss.
 Understanding that shock is a normal response can help individuals give themselves time to process the initial trauma.

 Testing